dmbarbour/glas/docs/GlasNamespaces.md

 ## Translation

-TL is a finite map of form `{ Prefix => (Prefix' | NULL) }`.
+TL is a finite map of form `{ Prefix => Optional Prefix }`.
 To translate a name via TL, we find the longest matching prefix, then rewrite that to the output prefix.
-Alternatively, if output is NULL, we'll treat the name as undefined.
+Alternatively, if the rhs has no prefix, we'll treat the name as undefined.

 The TL type works best with prefix-unique names, where no name is a prefix of another name.
 Consider that TL `{ "bar" => "foo" }` will convert `"bard"` to `"food"`, and it's awkward to target 'bar' alone.
 To mitigate, we logically add suffix `".."` to all names, and front-end syntax will discourage `".."` within user-defined names.
 The combination of logical suffix and front-end support allows translation of 'bar' together with 'bar.\*' via `{ "bar." => "foo." }` or 'bar' alone via `{ "bar.." => "foo.." }`.
 There is a possibility of translation *removing* the suffix that should be handled correctly by an evaluator's internal representation of names or environments.